Brad Hunstable

 Hunstable is the father of three children.
-One of them, Hayden, died on April 17, 2020 after committing suicide.
+One of them, Hayden, tragically died on April 17, 2020, after committing suicide.
 The Hunstable family set up the charity Hayden’s Corner, in his honour.

 Biography

 Early life

-Fred Bradley Hunstable was born on September 26, 1978 in Tarrant County, Texas, and grew up in Granbury, Texas, with a younger sister (Ashlee) and a younger brother (Nathan).
+Fred Bradley Hunstable was born on September 26, 1978, in Tarrant County, Texas, and grew up in Granbury, Texas, with a younger sister (Ashlee) and a younger brother (Nathan).
 His parents are Fred Eugene Hunstable, an electrical engineer, and Candace "Candy" Lee Cotter, a school teacher.
 Since childhood, he has shown an interest in technology.
 At age 11, he started a small bulletin board system called the Dark Realms with cosysop James Gollehon.

 Education

-Hunstable graduated from Granbury High School in Granbury, Texas in 1997.
+Hunstable graduated from Granbury High School in Granbury, Texas, in 1997.
 He went on to receive his Bachelor of Science degree in engineering management from the United States Military Academy in 2001.
 Upon graduation, he was commissioned as a second lieutenant in the U.S. Army, working primarily as an operations officer.
-Later, through the Army, Hunstable attended the Ohio State University's Fisher College of Business where he received his Master of Business Administration degree in finance and real estate in 2005.
+Later, through the Army, Hunstable attended the Ohio State University's Fisher College of Business, where he received his Master of Business Administration degree in finance and real estate in 2005.